BrownBiomechanics/Autoscoper/BUILD.md

 NOTE: Debugging a CUDA program is not straightforward in Visual Studio, so you cannot do the debugging similar to other applications.

-Cli-Build (Using Powershell)
+### Cli-Build (Using Powershell)

 1. Clone the [GitHub repository](https://github.com/BrownBiomechanics/Autoscoper).
 2. Enter the repos directory
 3. Make and enter a build directory `mkdir build` and `cd build`
-4. Configure project `cmake .. `
+4. Configure project `cmake .. -DAutoscoper_SUPERBUILD=ON -DAutoscoper_RENDERING_BACKEND="CUDA"/"OpenCL" -DQt5_DIR="path/to/Qt5Config.cmake"`
-5. Build external dependencies `cmake --build . --config Release`
+5. Build external dependencies `cmake --build . --config Release/Debug`

+Optionally Install the project:

-6. Install project `cmake --build Autoscoper-build --target install --config Release`
+6. Install project `cmake --build Autoscoper-build --target install --config Release/Debug`
 7. The autoscoper.exe will be in the folder build/install/bin/Debug or build/nstall/bin/Release depending on which build was performed.

 ## LINUX / HPC SERVER